StefanSchroeder/Gxsm3-book/docs/07_Gxsm-3.0-Visual.md

 scan at absolute coordinates (including offset).

-While scanning is in progress the current scan-line can be viewed as profile, use to toggle it on and off[^4].
+While scanning is in progress the current scan-line can be viewed as profile, use GXSMPopupGrey 2D viewView/red Profile to toggle it on and off[^4].

 #### Scan Events

 []{#Gxsm-Events label="Gxsm-Events"} Scan Events, available since GXSM-2.0 V1.6.0, can be any kind of Event or Experiment related to the current tip position and time.
-Per definition a "Scan Event" holds a position and possible more specific information like what happened.
+Per definition a GXSM "Scan Event" holds a position and possible more specific information like what happened.
 I.e a simple bias change (User-Event-Entry) or a full set of probe data (Prove-Event-Entry).

 The number of Events per scan is unlimited.
 And Events are always